voxel51/fiftyone/docs/source/integrations/cvat.rst

     dataset.load_annotations(anno_key, cleanup=True)
     dataset.delete_annotation_run(anno_key)

-The `occluded_attr` parameter is another way to upload and download occlusion attributes to the occlusion widget.
-This parameter allows you to define the attribute name that will be used for all spatial fields that are being annotated that did not explicitly have an occluded attribute defined in the label schema.
+You can also use the `occluded_attr` parameter to sync the state of CVAT's occlusion widet with a specified attribute of all spatial fields that are being annotated that did not explicitly have an occluded attribute defined in the label schema.

-This parameter is especially useful when working with existing projects since the CVAT project schema is not able to retain information about occluded attributes between runs.
+This parameter is especially useful when working with existing CVAT projects, since CVAT project schemas are not able to retain information about occluded attributes between annotation runs.

 .. code:: python
     :linenos: